Sgt Milan Franklin

 Once back in the United States, Milan was treated at the Naval Medical Center in San Diego and retired from the Marines in September 2013.

 When he’s not busy working on expanding PSDF throughout Washington State, Milan enjoys drawing and outdoor activities like hiking, hunting, and camping.
 He is also musically inclined – he grew up playing drums, and took up playing the guitar after his injury.
+Both Milan and Delaree have taken up drawing and plan to start art classes in pursuit of a bachelor’s of fine arts the summer of 2018.

 Though Milan now spends much of his time helping others, he faces obstacles of his own.
 Since being injured he has not lived in an accessible home.
 Not having a bathroom or kitchen wide enough for his wheelchair makes everyday tasks like brushing his teeth or cooking a challenge.
 A specially adapted Homes For Our Troops home with wide doorways and a roll in shower will allow Milan to do these tasks easily, opening up more time to pursue his goals.
 Eventually, he would like to return to school and study computer science.